 Obsessive-Compulsive Disorder (OCD) and Related Disorders in Children and Adolescents

-Mean age of onset of obsessive-compulsive disorder (OCD) is 19 to 20 yr; about 25% of cases begin before age 14.
+On average, obsessive-compulsive disorder (OCD) begins at about age 19 to 20 years, but about 25% of cases begin before age 14.
+The disorder often lessens after children reach adulthood.

 Some children, particularly boys, also have a tic disorder.